Diocesan Church Development Institute is presented by the Center for Leadership Training.

-The Reverend Elisabeth Tunney, DCDI Program Director and rector, St. Paul's Episcopal Church, Patchogue.
+The Reverend Elisabeth E. Tunney is the program director and the retired rector of St. Paul's Episcopal Church, Patchogue.

 What is DCDI - the Diocesan Church Development Institute?